X-Class: Text Classification with Extremely Weak Supervision: Preliminaries

 \smallsection{Attention} Attention mechanisms assign weights to a sequence of vectors, given a context vector~\cite{DBLP:conf/emnlp/LuongPM15}.
 It first estimates a hidden state $\Tilde{h}_j = K(h_j, c)$ for each vector $h_j$, where $K$ is a similarity measure and $c$ is the context vector.
 Then, the hidden states are transformed into a distribution via a softmax function.
 In our work, we use attentions to assign weights to representations, which we then average them accordingly.

-\smallsection{Gaussian Mixture Model} Gaussian Mixture Model (GMM) is a traditional clustering algorithm.
+\smallsection{Gaussian Mixture Model} Gaussian Mixture Model (GMM) is a traditional clustering algorithm~\cite{DBLP:books/lib/DudaH73}.
 It assumes that each cluster is generated through a Gaussian process.
 Given an initialization of the cluster centers and the co-variance matrix, it iteratively optimizes the point-cluster memberships and the cluster parameters following an Expectation–Maximization framework.
-Unlike K-Means, it does not restrict clusters to have a ball-like shape.
-Therefore, we will apply GMM to obtain clusters based on our document representations.
+Unlike K-Means, it does not restrict clusters to have a perfect ball-like shape.
+Therefore, we apply GMM to cluster our document representations.